 What if my Attorney Won’t Return my Calls?

 Many people complain that their attorney won’t return phone calls in a timely fashion.
 While this is frustrating, it not usually a cause for alarm nor a good reason to fire your attorney.
 In most cases, lawyers do eventually return phone calls and the case proceeds as it should.
 However, there are some situations in which a failure to return a phone call may present a real risk to your legal case.
-In such situations, finding a new lawyer may be your option.
+In such situations, finding a new lawyer may be your best option.

 Reasons Why Lawyers Don’t Return Calls